 Nursing your baby may very well be the most "natural" thing you ever do.
 But that doesn't necessarily mean that learning how to nurse will come at all naturally to you.

 I have specific and well-researched experience in helping a wide range of babies and families.
 I've worked with many set of twins, babies who arrive via adoption or surrogacy, premature babies, and babies born with neurological or anatomical differences.
 I've worked with transgender parents, non-gestational mothers who wish to nurse the babies their partners gave birth to, and mothers who are nursing after breast reduction surgery (BFAR).
 I'm well acquainted with the mouths of tongue and lip-tied infants, and feel especially passionate about helping mothers with low milk supply and insufficient glandular tissue (IGT) to achieve success in nursing their babies.
 I would be honored to help YOU and your family.

-When I'm not helping families to successfully feed their babies, you can find me working hard at feeding my own brood of SEVEN growing children (ages 0-15)—spoiler alert: keeping your kids well-fed doesn't necessarily get any easier when they've grown beyond the milk years—walking my dogs along the Mill River, camping with my wife and kids on Cape Cod, and taking pictures.
+When I'm not helping families to successfully feed their babies, you can find me working hard at feeding my own brood of SEVEN growing children (ages 1 through 16)—spoiler alert: keeping your kids well-fed doesn't necessarily get any easier when they've grown beyond the milk years—walking my dogs along the Mill River, camping with my wife and kids on Cape Cod, and taking pictures.